 There are more than 700 banks in Austria.
 The Austrian banking system is a universal banking system that offers lots of potential for synergies and risk mitigation.
 According to Moody’s, Austria’s banking system is stable, due to its lower exposure to higher risk Central and Eastern Europe (CEE) countries.

 Banks in Austria are organized into different trade associations according to sectors.
 The sector structure is generally followed, although there may be a few differences in the business models of individual banks:

-For anyone considering a banking career in Austria, this list of the top banks in Austria will be a helpful guide of where to start.
+For anyone considering a banking career in Austria, this list of the top banks in Austria will be a helpful guide for where to start.
 To learn more, see our lists of financial institutions.

 Erste Group Bank was founded in 1819 and is headquartered in Vienna.
 The bank employs around 45,411 staff and is present in 7 countries.
 Erste Bank operates through 2,193 branches in Austria, the Czech Republic, Slovakia, Romania, Hungary, Croatia, and Serbia.

 It is the largest of all the banks in Austria, offering a wide range of banking and other financial services to corporate and retail customers in Austria, in Central and Eastern Europe, and internationally.

 RZB Group is one of the largest banks in Austria.
 Founded in 1927, the bank provides commercial and investment banking products and services to individuals, multinational companies, and financial service providers.
 It also offers corporate finance, export and trade financing services, private banking, capital investment, leasing, real estate, and other bank-related services.
 It operates in Central, Western, and Southeastern Europe, and Asia.

 The bank employs around 50,000 staff and is headquartered in Vienna.
 In 2016, the bank reported total assets of US$159 billion and a total income of US$290 million.

 UniCredit Bank Austria was established in 1855 and offers Corporate Banking, Private Banking, Retail Banking, and Corporate and Investment Banking segments.
 The bank operates in various countries, such as Italy, Germany, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Romania, Russia, Slovakia, Slovenia, Serbia, and Turkey.